threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 - Deploying PeerTube on the TF Grid is a one-click solution and will get you a private instance on which to host your videos
 - The TF Grid is a federation of people and companies that believe the Internet should be put back in the hands of people, not large monopolies currently dominating the landscape.
 Direct contact with a human-scale hoster (which ThreeFold calls farmers) allows for two things: you no longer are the client of a huge tech company, and you can nurture a special relationship with your hoster (farmer), who distributes your data
 - The PeerTube software can, whenever necessary, use a peer-to-peer (P2P protocol to broadcast viral videos, lowering the load of their hosts
 > Help PeerTube, as they are [fundraising](https://joinpeertube.org/roadmap).
-With little, they can make this software even much better than it is today
+With little, they can make this software even much better than it is today.

+### You can access PeerTube on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).

 <!--